pragatipratishrutiswain/PID_11_Ecommerece-Sales-Analysis/README.md

 - **Inventory Management:** Managing stock levels to ensure product availability while minimizing excess inventory.

 ## Dataset Details:
-All these datasets are already fed in our system and you can extract the same using the SQL Queries.

 - **Customers Dataset:** customer_id, name, and location
 - **Products Dataset:** product_id, name, category, and price.
 - **Orders Dataset:** order_id, order_date, customer_id, and total_amount.